HydraMeshnet/developer-portal/get_started.md

 - decentralized, i.e. fault-tolerant, unsupervised and anyone can join the network with his own node;
 - open, i.e. anyone can register and maintain his own set of names;
-- and generic purpose, i.e. it can name not only network addresses, but anything from schemas and protocols through cryptocurrency accounts and DIDs to devices and rights.
+- generic purpose, i.e. it can name not only network addresses, but anything from schemas and protocols through cryptocurrency accounts and DIDs to devices and rights.

 <div class="mb-4">
   <a href="/dns" class="btn btn-sm btn-outline-primary mt-auto mr-1">LEARN MORE</a>